 Your doctor may ask to perform certain tests for diagnosing iron deficiency anemia.
 Some of these include the following:

 - Red blood cell size and color – Due to the deficiency of iron, anemia occurs and the cells turn small and pale in color.

 - Hematocrit –This is the percentage of blood volume made by red blood cells.
 The normal levels are usually between 38.3 to 48.6 percent for adult men and 35.5 and 44.9 percent for adult women.
 However, the values can change with age.

 - Hemoglobin – This is quite lower than normal levels of hemoglobin that denotes anemia.
 The normal range of hemoglobin is defined as 13.2 to 16.6 grams (g) per deciliter (dL) of blood for men and 11.6 to 15. g/dL for women.

 - Ferritin – The protein stores iron in the body with low level of ferritin whichindicates areduced level of stored iron.

 Other diagnostic tests to perform

-If the bloodwork denotes iron deficiency anemia, then your doctor may ask to undergo other tests for detecting an underlying cause.
+If the doctor found iron deficiency anemia, then he/she may ask to undergo other tests for detecting an underlying cause.
 This consists of the following:

 - Endoscopy – The doctors will lookfor bleeding due to a hiatal hernia, the stomach or an ulcer with endoscopy.
 During this procedure, a thin and lighted tube is equipped with a video camera that gets passed down in your throat to the stomach.
 This will enable the doctor to see the tube that usually runs from your mouth to your stomach or esophagus and your stomach to detect the sources of bleeding.